Faisaul/state-corporate-taxes-labor-markets/README.md

 QCEW disclosure suppression also limits the counties for which manufacturing exposure can be constructed in 1990.

-Finally, state tax changes can coincide with other economic and policy changes.
-State-by-year fixed effects absorb shocks common to counties within the same state and year, but counties with different initial manufacturing exposure could still experience different underlying trends.
+The differential-trend robustness check helps account for different long-run trends across counties with different initial manufacturing exposure, but it does not eliminate all possible confounding factors.
+State tax changes may still coincide with other changes that affect counties differently.

-For these reasons, I interpret the estimates as evidence of differential relationships rather than definitive causal effects.
+For these reasons, the results should be interpreted as conditional associations rather than definitive causal effects.
 ## Repository Structure

 ```text